costerwi/rezip/README.md

+# ReZip
-# Rezip for more efficient Git packing
+For more efficient Git packing of ZIP based files.

 ## Motivation